smccutchen/GearSwap/README.md

 * hit insert to bring up windower console

 ## WinControl
 Move the screen over to another monitor!
+(These are examples for different monitor configurations I've used - yours may differ)

 * 4k resolution, far left screen
 `wincontrol move -3840 0`